Webinar

 Finding opportunity in the bond market

 How should investors approach fixed income markets today?
-Investors may wish to consider a neutral fixed income position within portfolios that mix stocks, bonds and real assets.
+Investors may wish to modestly underweight their fixed income position within portfolios that mix stocks, bonds and real assets.
+“This reflects our belief that in the current environment, there is more relative opportunities in equities,” says Haworth.
+“It indicates our expectations that continued earnings growth, boosting equity prices, offers better opportunity than bond coupon payments, even at today’s higher rates.”

-Investors may want to take advantage of specific bond market opportunities, taking into account their risk tolerance and tax situation.
+Nevertheless, Haworth says that within their bond portfolios, investors may want to take advantage of specific market opportunities in accordance with their risk tolerance and tax situation.
 For example, investors in high tax brackets may benefit by extending durations slightly longer and including an allocation to high-yield municipal bonds as a way to supplement their investment grade municipal bond portfolio.
 Some non-taxable investors may benefit from diversifying into non-government agency issued residential mortgage-backed securities.
 And, for certain eligible investors, insurance-linked securities may offer a way to capture differentiated cash flow with low correlation to other portfolio factors.

 Talk to your wealth professional for more information about how to position your fixed income investments as part of a diversified portfolio.